Committee for Mentorship & Faculty Advocacy

 Mentorship and Sponsorship

 Actively engage faculty within our system who can serve as mentors to junior and mid-level faculty.
-Annually recognize a faculty member who has been nominated by their peers for the Minority Faculty Mentoring Award.
+Annually recognize a faculty member who has been nominated by their peers for the Committee for Mentorship & Faculty Advocacy Award for Excellence in Mentoring Faculty.